 In Anatoly's bedroom, Valeria finds a small portable safe that opens with a key.
 There’s a set of keys on the dresser, one for the car, house key, a couple of others.
 The small one opens the safe.
 A few thousand dollars and a gun, box of bullets, papers.
-She takes the money, gun and bullets to Vika, "Put it in the bag."
+She takes the money, hands the gun and bullets to Vika, "Put it in the bag."

 They came with a duffel bag and a few clothes, jeans, sneakers and t-shirts, a light jacket each.
 Now they have ten thousand dollars, a Glock and a box of nine millimeter ammunition.

 Valeria, "Een America only one day, already reech."

 They walk out of the wealthy neighborhood and come on a busy divided street.
 There's a bus stop, they get on and ride.
 It doesn't matter where the bus goes, only that it goes away.
 They watch, stone silent.
 Vika absorbs street information, stores.
 They ignore people taking a second look at two identical faces.

 A few miles further, they get off.
 There's a park, a convenience store, a place that sells sandwiches.

 "We can get something to eat.
 It must be okay, I saw three on the way here."